ToshiroHJJZ/Capstone2025/README.md

 Data source: Federal Housing Finance Agency (FHFA) House Price Index datasets.
 Finished 4/29/2025
 Feel free to explore, reuse, and contribute!

+4/12/25 Chose the deciding models for the project and run some statistics

+4/15/25 Did some finishing touches for the preliminary edition of the models and also did hyperameter tuning

+4/20/25 Continued the data analysis and continued writing and explaining the observations of what I am getting

+4/29/25 Added some visuals to explain the distribution of the data and